Simatwa/pharmacy-management-system/README.md

 > [!TIP]
 > If using the frontend, build it separately from [frontend](frontend) and rename the output `dist` to `dist.ready`.

+## Acknowledge

+I appreciate Mrs. Grace's unwavering faith in my abilities to successfully complete this project according to specifications.
+Her financial support has been instrumental in bringing this idea to life.

 ## License

 This project is licensed under the [MIT License](LICENSE).